Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 ) // 20, 10, undefined
 ```

-The value of the perimeter in the above example is undefined.
+The value of the perimeter in the above example is `undefined`.

 Default value during object destructuring